 School Travel Plan and Highway Measures

-Following grant of planning approval, Mayer Brown’s Infrastructure Design team developed a package of highway measures required to facilitate the development and benefit it’s users.
+Following grant of planning approval, our Infrastructure Design team developed a package of highway measures required to facilitate the development and benefit it’s users.

 These included: alterations to formalise the development access points; provision of safe places for students to cross local roads by way of introducing both uncontrolled and controlled (zebra) crossings; amendments to bus stop locations; adjustments to kerbed radii at local junctions; alterations to parking restrictions.